 Around November time is the anniversary of the Maiden revolution; the likelihood of demonstrations and disruptions are increased during this period.
-Travellers should be wary of this and avoid involvement at all costs.
+The best travel advice for Ukraine is for visitors to be wary of this and avoid involvement at all costs.

 There are ongoing pockets of clashes between the Ukrainian Authorities and Separatists within the region meaning that there are parts of the region where it is strongly advised against all travel to.
 Traveling to these regions will heighten the potential risk to yourself.